ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 ## 1. Overview

-The Reward Vault is a crucial component of the Exocore ecosystem, designed to securely custody reward tokens distributed by the Exocore chain.
-It supports permissionless reward token deposits on behalf of AVS (Actively Validated Service) providers and allows stakers to claim their rewards after verification by the Exocore chain.
+The Reward Vault is a crucial component of IMUA, designed to securely custody reward tokens distributed by Imuachain.
+It supports permissionless reward token deposits on behalf of AVS (Actively Validated Service) providers and allows stakers to claim their rewards after verification by Imuachain.
 The Reward Vault is managed by the Gateway contract, which acts as an intermediary for all operations.

 The Reward Vault is implemented using the beacon proxy pattern for upgradeability, and a single instance of the Reward Vault is deployed when the ClientChainGateway is initialized.